FALLfield/MPU/Y2S2/Software Engineering/note.md

       - Where appropriate, you should reuse software that has already been developed rather than write new software

     - Internet software engineering

       - The Web is now a platform for running application
       - Organizations are increasingly developing web-based systems rather than local systems.
       - Users do not buy software buy pay according to use.

 - Web based software engineering

+  - Software reuse if the dominant approach for constructing web-based systems.
   - Incremental and agile development
   - Service-oriented systems
   - Rich interfaces